celo-org/celo-l2-node-docker-compose/README.md

 A simple docker compose script for migrating Celo L1 data and launching Celo L2 nodes.

+> ⚠️ The instructions in this README are are for illustrative purposes only.
+Please refer to the [Celo Docs](https://docs.celo.org/cel2/notices/l2-migration) for the most up to date information on participating in the L2 hardfork.

 ## Recommended Hardware

 ### Testnets (Alfajores and Baklava)